Shibtu: Queen of Mari

 Personal letters were also exchanged, including one notifying the king of her giving birth to a boy and girl twins.
 Shibtu's letters reflected deep affection for her husband and concern over his health and wellbeing during his campaigns.
-Zimrilim, likewise, sent letters back updating her on his battles and whereabouts, and instructing her on the running of the city.
+Zimri-Lim, likewise, sent letters back updating her on his battles and whereabouts, and instructing her on the running of the city.

 In addition to her political roles, Shibtu managed and supervised her large household and the industries of the palace workshops.

 Political agency and wealth

-According to Sabloff, Shibtu was “second-in-command” and followed behind her husband.
-As she would usually represent Zimrilim, she would make official visits and travel around the kingdom on his behalf.
+According to Sabloff, Shibtu was "second-in-command" and followed behind her husband.
+As she would usually represent Zimri-Lim, she would make official visits and travel around the kingdom on his behalf.
 Whilst he entrusted Shibtu with kingdom and palace affairs, the governing council was mostly consulted for major decisions.
 Historian accounts reflect upon the potential power the principal wives such as Shibtu has on the policies.
 In her case, some historian accounts suggest she is acknowledged as a woman with visions and dreams of political ambitions.
-Furthermore, when Zimrilim's mother died, Shibtu was authorized to administer reserves of precious materials such as metal and wool.
+Furthermore, when Zimri-Lim's mother died, Shibtu was authorized to administer reserves of precious materials such as metal and wool.
 Shibtu also received continuous gifts from her father amongst others.